 Perlmutter Eye Center uses automated visual field testing technology and spectral domain high definition optical coherence tomography (OCT) for the diagnosis and monitoring of glaucoma.
 Our physicians provide treatments in the office including prescription medications, selective laser trabeculoplasty, and laser peripheral iridotomy.
-Occasionally, operative room surgery such as trabeculectomy or a glaucoma drainage implant can be required.
-Additionally, Perlmutter Eye Center is one of the few centers in the Capital Region offering minimally invasive glaucoma surgery, which is an additional procedure performed at the time of cataract surgery.
+Occasionally, operative room surgery such as the Xen Gel Microstent, trabeculectomy or a glaucoma drainage implant can be required.
+Additionally, Perlmutter Eye Center is one of the top centers in the Capital Region offering minimally invasive glaucoma surgery, like the istent inject, which is an additional procedure performed in combination with cataract surgery.

 For more information, visit our FAQ page, schedule a consultation, or read about our technology.